mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 * Press ⌘3 to show CPU history window, ⌘4 to show GPU history
 * Switch to "Memory" tab, to see the memory pressure chart.

+## Global Keyboard Shortcuts

+Open "Settings", "Keyboard", "Keyboard Shortcuts", "App Shortcuts" and add:

+* "Show Help menu" set to `⌥⌘/` (can't use `⇧⌘/` since some apps launch help with `⌘?`)
+* "Zoom" set to `⌘M` (aka Maximize).
+This kills Minimise but I'm not using that one anyways.

 ## More

 If you want to go all crazy and completely unify Linux+Mac shorcuts, see